CETSED engages stakeholders in transport industry on reducing shipping line charges

 The program which was themed 'Discussing free days and demurrage and its impact on prices of goods' saw all participants resolving to join forces to enhance their activities and most importantly ensure a downward review of the current shipping line charges.

-Addressing the gathering, The President of CETSED, Kofi Asante clarified that CETSED live is meant to provide a platform discussing issues in the transport sector.
+Addressing the gathering, The Country Director of CETSED, Kofi Asante clarified that CETSED live is meant to provide a platform discussing issues in the transport sector.

 “This platform ladies and gentlemen is not a fault finding platform and let me emphasis that it is not a fault finding platform but largely a solution finding platform as stated already.